-However, when building your personal brand, you don’t have to be too famous to achieve this; rather all you just need to do is to get people to know who you are and remember you.
+When building your personal brand, you don’t have to be too famous to achieve this; rather all you simply need to do is to get people to know who you are and remember you.

-Furthermore, personal brand can be further explained as who you are, what you stand for, the values you embrace and the way in which you express those values.
+This can be further explained as what you stand for, the values you embrace and the way in which you express those values.

-Personal branding helps in career boost such that it’s mind blowing to see that 85% of hiring managers attest to how their hiring decision is positively influenced by a job’s candidate personal brand.
+Personal branding helps in career boost: 85% of hiring managers attest to how their hiring decision is positively influenced by a job’s candidate personal brand.